smokeballdev/api-docs/docs/documentation/ia-Plugins.md

 ## 6. Loading your Plugin
 When a Plugin is accessed in Smokeball, a request is dynamically made to the endpoint defined in the Plugins `requestEndpointUrl` field.
 The url returned by this request is then loaded into Smokeball.

-For more detailed usage documentation please refer to the below.
+For more detailed usage documentation, please refer to the information below.

 ### 6.1 Requesting your URL
 Plugins support two fields which help load your view into Smokeball.